juliebro/orca-sightings-api/docs/tutorials/quickstart.md

 1. Open a terminal window and `cd` to the location of the `json-server` app.

 2. Make sure you intall the API files in the same directory.
-If they aren't copy or move them now.
+If they aren't, copy or move them now.

 3. Start the service by typing `json-server orca-sightings-db.json`.
 The service starts and lists some information to show it's running.